Branko's Bridge: 2010s reconstruction

 In the summer of 2013, the left pedestrian and bicycle path began to show signs of deterioration.
 Soon, the path was completely closed.
 City government for several years ignored the protests of citizens who wanted for the path to be repaired and open again.
 The administration claimed that there are no funds in the budget and that it appears the path can't be simply repaired.
 Instead, the entire left side had to be completely renovated.
 In the summer of 2015, Mayor of Belgrade Siniša Mali announced that city will fix the problem but the tender was announced in October 2016 and in November the "Mostogradnja" company was chosen.

-In the late February 2017 a 210 million dinars (€1.75 million) contract was signed with Mostogradnja.
+In late February 2017 a 210 million dinars (€1.75 million) contract was signed with Mostogradnja.
 Mali claimed that the study was done in 2014 and that it showed the situation was worse than previously thought.
 However, only in June 2017, Mali announced "preparatory works".
 Deadline was set at 260 days since the beginning of the "proper" works.
 The repair began in early July 2017, four years after the path was closed, and the deadline was shortened to 180 days, but the mayor then shortened it even more, saying it will be finished by October or November 2017.

 Mali also announced that three shifts will be organized.
 Still in August, a month later, it was obvious that not much was happening on the bridge.
 Mali said that the city displaced the permit, but after the criticism, reconstruction was fastened.
 Mali announced new deadline, end of 2017, but few days later again changed it to 2–2,5 months.
 Despite the speedup, by October it was obvious that the bridge will not be finished by the end of the year.
 That same month, city manager Goran Vesić announced that the bridge will be completely finished by the end of March 2018, or the originally planned 9 months.
 In the end, all lanes were open on 9 February 2018, and, after five years, the works were fully finished and the pedestrian and bicycle path was open on 31 May 2018.